digitalservice4germany/useid-architecture/doc/adr/0006-no-certificat-pinning.md

 ## Consequences

-Man-in-the-middle attacks on the TLS connection are possible if an attack can get in possession of a certificate for a legitimate server signed by a trusted root CA.
+A man-in-the-middle attack on the TLS connection is possible if an attacker comes into possession of a certificate signed by a trusted root CA for a domain used in the identification flow.